viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Delete ports clk_ref_i and sys_clk_i.
 (The port ddr3_sdram is OK.
 It represents connection to the DDR3 chip on the board and it was correctly configured by the automation.)

+> [!IMPORTANT]
-We must re-synthetize the MIG in order to get rid of automatically generated configuration related to sys_clk_i.
+> We must re-synthetize the MIG in order to get rid of automatically generated configuration related to sys_clk_i.
+If we didn't do it, we would get critical warnings or errors during the Implementation.

 Double-click the MIG and click Next till you get to the "Memory Options C0" page.
 (Notice that the correct 100 MHz Input Clock Period was configured.)
 Disable "Select Additional Clocks".
 For MicroBlaze and rest of the IPs we do not need a clock generated from the MIG, we will use a Clocking Wizzard.